The Young Elders

 “Do you speak any Spanish?” he asked me.

-That piece of information opened the door to a wide-ranging discussion–none of which included talk about either of our faith.
+That piece of information opened the door to a wide-ranging discussion–none of which included talk about faith.

 I related a story about my trip to Buenos Aires in 2006, and the “fútbol” game I saw there which featured the referee who would later call the World Cup final that year.